 Helpful Hints for your City Hall Wedding

 - Be sure to bring water bottles, protein bars or other snacks.
 City Hall civil ceremonies often run late, especially in the afternoon.
 Conditions in the building can often be hot with a lack of air circulation so it is important to keep hydrated.
 Protein bars or some sort of snack food is also advised for similar reasons.
 Assuming you are going to hire a professional San Francisco city hall wedding photographer, it's also a good idea to bring some comfortable walking shoes.
-This will help with all of the walking you will be doing to each photo location.
-Most wedding photographers will give you plenty of time to change back into your dress shoes (we certainly do!)
+This will help with all of the walking you will be doing to each photo location within the building.
+Most city hall wedding photographers will give you plenty of time to change back into your dress shoes (we certainly do!)
 Other items to bring to any courthouse wedding include safety pins, tape, and a sewing kit and a friend to help out.
 Even Band-Aids can be useful in case of injury from the safety pins!

 - The best days to have your civil ceremony are Tuesdays and Wednesdays.
 Fridays are by far the busiest days followed closely by Thursday.
 9:00 am ceremony times are usually not too crowded and we also like the later times.
 After 4 pm, people start to slowly clear out of City Hall, but there is a slight risk of tour groups and events helping you celebrate your civil union.
 Overall we still like the late times best!
 If you book a 3:30 ceremony and it runs typically late, you wont be getting married until closer to 4:00 pm.
 By the time we are ready to take your photos, most of the tourists will have cleared out of San Francisco City Hall!
 This will make your whole matrimonial experience more enjoyable and less stressful.
 Just beware of special events that occasionally shut down portions of the building in the late afternoon.
 You will still be able to get married, but photography options might be limited.
 We still know the best places to take you and will obtain beautiful pictures under any circumstances.